-Whether it's picture poses, outfits or trends - influencers are the new stars and dictate what's hot.
-Hidden advertising messages, distorted representations of reality and problematic content and role models can have a negative influence.
+Whether it's picture poses, outfits or trends - influencers on social media are the new stars and dictate what's hot.
+Hidden advertising messages, distorted representations of reality and problematic content and role models can have a negative influence on young people.
 How do influencers work and what should parents and guardians keep in mind?
 We answer these questions in our topic area.
-There is also a wide range of materials for parents, teachers and young people on the topic of influencers.
+There is also a wide range of materials for parents, teachers and young people on the subject of influencers.

-As the name "influencer" suggests, the stars of the younger generation try to influence their fans with their posts on social networks like TikTok, Instagram or YouTube.
+As the name "influencer" suggests, these people try to influence their fans with their posts on social networks.
+These include, for example, TikTok, Instagram or YouTube.
 They often share their entire lives with their followers and market products and services in the process.
-They often show themselves close in front of the camera and give insights into their private lives.
-This quickly gives viewers the impression that they also know their idols in private.
+Young people in particular often quickly get the impression that they also know their role models in private.

 Orientation to role models inspires and motivates children and young people.
-Positive and negative influences are possible.
-Advertising, which influencers often include in their posts and videos in passing, is usually viewed particularly critically.
+Both positive and negative influences are possible.
+Advertising is usually viewed particularly critically.
+Influencers often include them in their posts and videos in a rather hidden way.
 Children and young people are particularly at risk of not recognizing the hidden advertising messages as such.
+This makes it easier for them to be manipulated.

-In order to be able to critically question their idols online, children and young people need to learn how influencers earn money.
+In order to be able to critically scrutinize their idols on the web, children and young people need to learn how influencers earn money.
 On the infographic "How do YouTube stars earn money?" we have shown examples of the many different ways of earning money on the YouTube platform.
-Particularly problematic here are purchasing models that suggest to children and young people that they can get closer to their idols by paying money.
-This includes, for example, the possibility of highlighting a comment by making a monetary donation so that it is more likely to be seen.
+Particularly problematic here are buying pads that suggest to children and young people that they can get closer to their idols by paying money.
+This includes, for example, the possibility of highlighting a comment by making a monetary donation.

 Influencers are particularly attractive to the advertising industry because they have a high level of credibility in their community and tend to have the status of friends.
 If they advertise a product, their fans often perceive this as a recommendation from a valued person.
 And while people tend to look critically at traditional advertising, they are much more favorably disposed toward recommendations from friends.